Hayways (airline)

 Hayways (Հայուեյզ), formerly known as Fly Armenia Airways, is an Armenian airline headquartered in Yerevan and based at Zvartnots International Airport.

 History

 The airline was founded as Fly Armenia Airways, and received an Air Operator's Certificate in July 2020.
 It announced it would operate passenger flights to nine destinations in Europe and the Middle East, including Prague, Damascus and Tel Aviv as well as an unspecified network of long-haul freight operations.
 However neither these scheduled flights nor the announced aircraft fleet materialized.

-Hayways had subsequently begun performing cargo-only flights to Moscow's Zhukovsky International Airport in light of the COVID-19 pandemic.
+Hayways had subsequently begun performing cargo-only flights to Moscow in 2024.

-As of November 2022, the airline does not have any aircraft in its fleet, neither is its website working.